sidhlee/react-burger-run-4/README.md

 - The correct way to import lodash (with Benchmark)
   - https://www.blazemeter.com/blog/the-correct-way-to-import-lodash-libraries-a-benchmark/
   - https://stackoverflow.com/questions/35250500/correct-way-to-import-lodash
+- React displaces components nested deep in arrays with no prblem.
 #TODO:

 - Play around with burger ingredient css to understand each property value;